 Laser pointers are useful when you are with others and you want to show them a constellation or other object.
 They project a red or green light into the sky which can be seen from those near by.
 Just be careful not to point it at people or airplanes.
 Also, be mindful if there are astrophotographers in the area as laser lights can ruin long exposures.

 Warm clothes, of course, but just remember you are spending much of your time standing still so add on extra layers especially for your feet and hands.
-One of our members, Jeff Higgins, recommends buying cheap, thick soled boots 2-3 sizes too large, and then layering wool and cotton socks to insulate your feed, wick away moisture, and keep your feet toasty.
+One of our members, Jeff Higgins, recommends buying cheap, thick soled boots 2-3 sizes too large, and then layering wool and cotton socks to insulate your feet, wick away moisture, and keep your feet toasty.
 Might be worth getting battery powered hand and foot warmers.

 Bio